danielsmc/structure-exposed/README.md

 [structure.exposed](http://structure.exposed/) is a good way to check how your site will behave if styles fail to load.

-Aggressive firewalls, intermittent connection, shiesty service providers, bad caches, browser plugins, content blockers, non-standard browsers, large blocking assets, greedy JavaScript, CDN outages, and panicky production hotfixes can all conspire to interrupt your style's HTTP request.
+Aggressive firewalls, intermittent connection, shiesty service providers, bad caches, browser plugins, content blockers, non-standard browsers, large blocking assets, sloppy JavaScript, compromised ad networks, CDN outages, and panicky production hotfixes can all conspire to interrupt your style's HTTP request.

 Authoring your markup in a logical order using semantic markup ensures that basic functionality is retained even if the visuals are not.
 It is also great for [helping to make your site accessible](http://a11yproject.com/posts/navigate-using-just-your-keyboard/).